Portrait of Canadian Society (PCS)

 Response to PCS-IRP among panel participants: 42.5%

 Measurement errors (sometimes referred to as response errors) occur when the response provided differs from the real value; such errors may be attributable to the respondent, the questionnaire, the collection method or the respondent's record-keeping system.
 Such errors may be random or they may result in a systematic bias if they are not random.

 Processing errors are the errors associated with activities conducted once survey responses have been received.
 They include all data handling activities after collection and prior to estimation.
 Like all other errors, they can be random in nature, and inflate the variance of the survey's estimates, or they can be systematic, and introduce bias.
 It is difficult to obtain direct measures of processing errors and their impact on data quality especially since they are mixed in with other types of errors (nonresponse, measurement and coverage).

 The experimental nature of the PCS and its high degree of non-response have an impact on which estimates should be produced using the web panel.
 Survey weights were adjusted to minimize potential bias that could arise from panel non-response; non-response adjustments and calibration using available auxiliary information were applied and are reflected in the survey weights provided with the data file.
 Despite these adjustments, the high degree of non-response to the panel increases the risk of remaining bias, which may impact estimates produced using the panel data.

 Coverage errors arise when there are differences between the target population and the observed population.
-Since collection of the PCS-EP was conducted from July 19 to August 1, 2021, there is an undercoverage of residents of the 10 provinces that turned 15 since August 17, 2020.
+Since collection of the PCS-IRP was conducted from April 19 to May 1, 2022, there is an undercoverage of residents of the 10 provinces that turned 15 since August 17, 2020.
 There is also undercoverage of those without internet access.
 This undercoverage is greater amongst those age 65 years and older.

 - Analytical Guide - Portrait of Canadian Society: Perceptions of Life during the Pandemic